Reminiscence by recreation

 Already a member?
 Log in here

-Barbara Jagger describes her work as listener, facilitator and scribe with people with dementia.
-Author/s: Barbara Jagger For the full article please see the PDF download linked to the right.
+A range of complex and specific visual impairments and perceptual problems can compound the difficulties faced by a person with dementia, as Clare Morris explains in this third article.
+Author/s: Clare Morris For the full article please see the PDF download linked to the right.
 The full JDC archive is available if you subscribe....

 You must be a member to access this content.